o3de/o3de.org/content/docs/userguide/weather/fog-volumes.md

 ---
-description: ' Use fog volumes to define an area where fog appears in your &ALYlong;
+description: ' Use fog volumes to define an area where fog appears in your Amazon Lumberyard level. '
-  level. '
 title: Using Fog Volumes
 ---